garciart/network-automation/exercises/README.md

 print(command_output)
 ```

+Check your output for errors.
+A ```0``` should appear after you enter the last line, which indicates that the child process is back at the Privileged EXEC Mode prompt.

 -----

-## Secure the device's Console and Auxiliary ports.
+## Secure the console and auxiliary ports.

-Go back to your Console Terminal and look at your startup configuration:
+Go back to your **Console Terminal** and look at your startup configuration:

 ```show startup-config```